 You will have more than 7 weeks of paid vacation in France.
 The vacation dates for the académies can be found on the French Education website.
 Generally, you will have ten days off at the end of October/beginning of November for All Saint's Day, 2 weeks off in December for Christmas, 2 weeks off in February for winter break, and 2 weeks off in April for spring break.
 (If you have a 9 month contract, you will also have a few days off in May for holidays such as May Day, End of WWII Day, Ascension and Pentecost.)

-There are several low-cost airlines throughout Europe that can take you almost anywhere but beware that if there is a problem such as flight cancellation, you might get stranded at an airport in a foreign country because these airlines rarely comply with laws on passenger rights: Ryanair, Easyjet, BMIBaby, German Wings, Baboo, etc. and Eurolines is a great bus company if you'd rather not fly.
-(Check the Transportation section of the links page for a longer list of airlines and bus companies.)
-Don't forget to take advantage of your Carte 12-25 on the trains throughout France and Europe.
+There are several low-cost airlines throughout Europe that can take you almost anywhere, such as Vueling, but beware that if there is a problem such as flight cancellation, you might get stranded at an airport in a foreign country because these airlines rarely comply with laws on passenger rights.
+Eurolines is a great bus company if you'd rather not fly.
+Don't forget to take advantage of your Carte 12-25 on the trains.
+Check out Rail Europe for train tickets throughout Europe.
 If you need to know if a certain train station in France has luggage lockers available, check the Services section of each station on the Gare en Mouvement site.

 This is how the academies are grouped for vacation dates.
 You will need to check your academie's website for the dates if you are in a DOM-TOM.
 In addition to these vacations, there are also a few holidays (jours feriés) during the school year, such as Easter Monday, Labor Day (May 1st), End of WWII Day (May 8th), Ascension and Pentecôte, when schools will be closed.